20 year anniversary report

 Janah Ncube

-- Deputy Chief Executive Officer
+- Chief Operating Officer and Deputy Chief Executive Officer

 - Bulawayo